How To use the Tigo Energy SMART App to create and monitor a Tigo system.

-- You must enter serial numbers, for all MLPE units installed onto PV modules.
+- You must enter serial numbers, for all MLPE units installed.

-- After all module Icons are placed, you tap Register to begin entering serial numbers:
+- After all module Icons are placed, tap Register to begin entering serial numbers:

-- Tap on any gray module icon in the layout to enable typing or scanning (with camera or barcode scanner) its serial number on the sticker with a barcode.
+- Tap on any gray module icon in the layout to enable typing or scanning (with camera or bar code scanner) the attached MLPE serial number on the sticker.

 - After tapping on a module icon, it turns green to indicate that it's serial number needs entering:

 - Enter the module’s serial number manually by typing it, or scan it with phones camera by tapping on Scan.

 - Below is what a serial number/bar code sticker looks like for our Safety model.
 The peel-off sticker is the smaller white one to the right of the permanent Model and serial number sticker.
 The red background used on this sticker indicates it is a TS4-S (safety) model.

 Note: You can change the serial numbers by using this page at any time.
 Tap on Register button to initiate editing.

 - After entering serial numbers for all MLPE units, you will see this message:

 - Below screen shot shows ‘Configure Layout’ having a green check mark, indicating all equipment (CCA, Optimizers, Inverter) icons are now placed on the Layout page as needed in order to be shown in the System View.